 For more information about admission requirements, please consult our Ph.D.
 Education-EdPsychology Handbook 2023_ADA [PDF].

 The VCU Holmes Scholars Program is a selective program that provides accepted doctoral students from historically underrepresented groups with resources and professional development to best position them for tenure track faculty positions in high (R2) and very high (R1) research universities.
 Our cross-disciplinary scholars create a network that leverages the collective and individual strengths of each member to maximize their VCU School of Education program.
 Learn more about how we live our values through the Holmes program!

 Email firstname.lastname@example.org if you would like to do any of the following:

-- Shadow a VCU Student: Ph.D. in Education - Educational Psychology Track
+- Shadow a VCU Student: Ph.D. in Education - Educational Psychology Concentration

-- Visit one of our required track classes
+- Visit one of our concentration doctoral seminars

-- Tour one of our Research Labs in Oliver Hall to see research in action
+- Visit one of our research labs in Oliver Hall to see research in action:

 Alternate contact email for this program: SOEinfo@vcu.edu